Frequently Asked Questions About Going Solar

-Making the switch to renewable energy is exciting and likely raises a lot of questions.
+Making the switch to renewable energy is exciting and likely raises a few questions.
 Here are some frequently asked questions you might already be thinking about as you consider embarking on your solar journey.

 Whether you're hoping to reduce your energy footprint or are eager to offset your electricity bills, these questions are a great launching point for any solar project.

 Solar energy systems have the potential to save homeowners money on electricity bills and provide energy independence from future rising electricity rates.
 Depending on the state you live in, there might be federal, state, and local tax incentives to help you go solar as well.

 Learn more about your local area's incentives here:

 In addition to saving money on energy bills, solar panels are also an excellent investment in your home.
-Studies show that a solar system increases the home's value and helps the home sell faster.
+Studies show that a solar system can increase the home's value and help the home sell faster.

 Solar power benefits the environment by lowering the agents of climate change and supporting cleaner, healthier air by reducing greenhouse gas emissions and air pollutants like sulfur dioxide and particulate matter.
 Today’s solar modules offset the CO2 required to produce them in 1-3 years depending on the roof location.

-3. How do I find out how much energy my home uses?
+- How can I figure out how much energy my home uses?

 If your home is grid-tied, meaning you are connected to the power grid and pay for electricity from an energy provider, you can find your energy usage through a recent utility bill from your power company.
 Oftentimes, an energy bill will display a month-to-month breakdown of your energy consumption, providing an interesting and useful overview of your home's usage over time.
-If you are off-grid, finding an accurate measure of your energy consumption becomes a bit more uncertain unless you already have a monitoring system in place, fortunately our team are experts at optimizing solar systems with 20 years of experience and are here to help you along the way.
+If you are off-grid, finding an accurate measure of your energy consumption becomes a bit more uncertain unless you already have a monitoring system in place.
+Fortunately, our team of has 20 years of experience optimizing solar systems and is here to help you along the way.

-4. How does solar on my home work with the utility company grid?
+- How does solar on my home interact with the utility grid?

 Solar panels absorb the sun's energy and turn it into Direct Current (DC) electricity.
 Since most homes and appliances run off of Alternating Current (AC) electricity, the DC electricity from the panels has to pass through an inverter and be converted to AC electricity.
 The converted AC electricity can then be used throughout the home, stored in a backup battery, or fed back onto the electric grid.

 Peak solar production happens during longer, sunnier days, usually between 9 am to 3 pm, but cloudy and shorter days will still produce solar energy to power your home.
-At nighttime your panels will not generate power.
+At nighttime, your panels will not generate power.

-7. What happens if there is snow on solar panels?
+- What happens if there is snow on my solar panels?

 Snow generally isn't heavy enough to cause structural issues with solar panels and the tilted design helps snow slide off in a self-cleaning way.
 Snow coverage can, however, block sunlight, preventing solar panels from producing energy.
 Steeper roofs shed snow faster and allow the system to begin producing sooner, while lower pitched roofs will retain snow longer.
 Creative Energies factors in snowpack when designing a system so that it releases snow naturally rather than needing to remove it manually.
-Energy loss from snow is factored into our calculations.
+Energy loss from snow is factored into our calculations when providing an estimate.

 Solar panels can produce power for 30-50 years and manufacturers warranty power output for 25 years.

 With no moving parts, solar systems require little to no maintenance.
 Inverter maintenance or replacement generally occurs about halfway through the system's lifetime (around year 15).
 Creative Energies recommends a service check every 3-5 years to be proactive rather than reactive to any potential issues that could arise.
 If you have questions our Service team can help.

-10. How long does it take to install solar or how long does it take to install solar panels?
+- How long does it take to install solar or how long does it take to install solar panels?

 Homeowners can purchase a system directly or take out a solar loan.
 For loan financing, Creative Energies recommends Clean Energy Credit Union, a financial institution focused solely on providing loans that help people afford clean energy products and services such as solar electric systems, electric vehicles, and home energy efficiency retrofits.
 This financing option has no loan origination fees and no prepayment penalties.

-South facing roofs with little to no shade are ideal for installing solar, however, East and West facing roofs work great too.
+South-facing roofs with little to no shade are ideal for installing solar, however, East and West-facing roofs can work great too.
 If there are any doubts, it's always worth asking.
 Our team will always be honest and transparent about whether your home is suitable for solar.
 If you have an older roof that is needing to be replaced soon, some people opt to do their roof replacement before going solar, but our Service Team can always uninstall and reinstall solar panels if a roof needs repairs.